nomath4u/radiusnetworks.github.io/proximitykit/webbeacon/index.md

 | Home    | 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6 | 13    | 2     |
 | Theater | 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6 | 13    | 3     |

 But as I add them I am going to associate a bit a meta data with each.
-This is where the real power of Proximity Kit starts to peak through.
+This is where the real power of Proximity Kit starts to peek through.
 We can associate and manage data on top of beacon identifiers and have it synced to the device for you.

 ![Add Beacon Identifiers](add-beacon-values.png)

-For WebBeacon I need a URL to for each.
+For WebBeacon I want a URL associated with each beacon.
 So I will add the following to each beacon:

 | name    | key  | value                                 |
 | ----    | ---- | -----                                 |